subvisual/dictator/README.md

 ### Configuration Options

-Dictator supports three options to be placed in `config/config.exs`:
+Dictator supports four options to be placed in `config/config.exs`:

 - **repo** - default repo to be used by `Dictator.Policies.EctoSchema`.
 If not set, you need to define what repo to use in the policy through the `:repo`